dreamofwhy/FirstGitPractice/README.md

 13. `git commit -m “added an Author ALL CAPS!”`

-14. `git push upstream AddAuthors`
+14. `git push upstream AddAuthors_PUNetID`

 15. Go look at your pull request on cs360f14/FirstGitPractice.
 Does it reflect the new commits?
+You will need to look at the AddAuthors_PUNetID branch.

 16. `git checkout master`

-17. Finally, `git merge --no-ff AddAuthors` copy the commits from AddAuthors over to master
+17. Finally, `git merge --no-ff AddAuthors_PUNetID` copy the commits from AddAuthors over to master

 ###Alternate Path ###
 You could have also done the following:
 1. Starting from the directory `FirstGitPractice` again

-2. `git branch AddAuthors`
+2. `git branch AddAuthors_PUNetID`

-3. `git checkout AddAuthors`
+3. `git checkout AddAuthors_PUNetID`

 4. Use Geany to edit dataFile.md and add your favorite author to the end of the file